 IB Flat Roof Installation – Day 2

 As we arrived to the job site the next morning, the sun was beaming down on us, and the temperature was nearing 95 degrees – there was not even a sign of rain from previous days.
-I was so happy that the roofs we install are white and barely gain any heat form the sun – otherwise it would be nearly impossible to work in these weather conditions.
+I was so happy that the roofs we install are white and barely gain any heat from the sun – otherwise it would be nearly impossible to work in these weather conditions.
 Nevertheless, I went through at least a gallon of water that day.

-Architecture students and volunteers were laying down the insulation as I jumped onto the roof, and started planning out the membrane layout to minimize waste.
+Architecture students and volunteers were laying down the insulation, as I jumped onto the roof, and started planning out the membrane layout to minimize waste.
 Since an IB Roof comes in 6 feet wide rolls, and the width of the roof sections was about 9-10 feet, there would be 2-3 feet of material I had to cut off.
 We would cut it in half, and use it for parapet wall flashing.

-Once all insulation was in place, we could finish installing the IB Roofing membrane and welding all the seams to make the roof completely watertight.
-In total we had to flash 12 inside corners (and later, as we were doing the overflow drains, we had to install 6 outside corner flashings), 3 through-roof IB U-flow drains and 4 through roof penetrations: 1 for the bathroom vent and 3 others for Solar PV and Solar Hot Water hook-ups.
+Once all insulation was in place, we could finish installing the IB membrane and welding all the seams to make the roof completely watertight.
+In total, we had to flash 12 inside corners (and later, as we were doing the overflow drains, we had to install 6 outside corner flashings), 3 through-roof IB U-flow drains and 4 through roof penetrations: 1 for the bathroom vent and 3 others for Solar PV and Solar Hot Water hook-ups.

 Solar Home Roof installation video: Welding IB roof seams

-One major obstacle we still had to solve was the the fact that the Solar Home was built to be transportable in 3 sections.
+One major obstacle we still had to overcome was the the fact that the Solar Home was built to be transportable in 3 sections.
 The IB roof membrane would have to be cut along the inside parapet walls, to take the house apart, and when the house is put together, it would have to be watertight, and preferably without having a roofer and hot air welding equipment on site.
 Although the parapet walls would be copped with aluminum parapet caps, it would not be a sufficient way to keep the house watertight and leaks free – maybe just for a short period.
 But the team could not afford to have roof leaks in the middle of the Solar Decathlon competition or after.
 We had to figure out a way for the roof to be watertight not once, but every time the house is transported and put in place, without additional welding.
 This we took care of later, once the Solar PV and Hot Water panels rack system was installed.

 We finished day two of roof installation as it was getting dark, and most architecture students had already left the job-site.
 Now we had to wait until the solar panels were ready to be installed.